|Nutritional Guidelines (per serving)|

 - A few of the older recipes use a considerable amount of sugar and skip the butter altogether, typically when mixing the drink with hot water to give it more froth and cream.

-- Others are written without the premade batter.
+- Other recipes are written without the premade batter.
 Whipping egg whites is not an easy task, though, so it's smarter to do this in bulk rather than with just an egg or two at a time.
 Take advantage of the fact that this recipe yields ample batter.

 How Strong Is a Tom & Jerry?